 Geophysical Research Infrastructure for Antarctica (GRIT)

-The Geophysical Research Infrastructure for Antarctica (GRIT) project aims to advance Antarctic research by acquiring specialised geophysical instrumentation tailored to the continent's extreme conditions.
-The project is divided into two phases, with Phase 1 now completed and Phase 2 currently underway.
+The Geophysical Research Infrastructure for Antarctica (GRIT) project aims to advance Antarctic research with specialised geophysical instrumentation tailored to the continent's extreme conditions.

 Overview